LetMeR00t/TA-thehive-cortex/README.md

 ![](images/configure.png)

+### Logging

-**Note**: You can active a "debug" logging mode to have more information in searches/logs.
+You can enable a "debug" logging mode to have more information in searches/logs.
+By default, a logging file is created under `$SPLUNK_HOME/var/log/splunk/` with the file name starting with "command_"

+You will be able to have these logs in your search.log.

 ## Refresh the available analyzers
 Once you've configured these settings, you can refresh the list of analyzers in the application.